panzerdp/dmitripavlutin.com/content/posts/054-react-usestate/index.md

 I prefer functional components because they are simple.
 To enable state management for functional components, you need `useState()` hook.

-This guide step by step explains how to use efficiently `useState()`.
-Apart from that, I will present the common  `useState()` pitfalls you must be aware of.
+The guide step by step explains how to work with `useState()` hook.
+Moreover, I will present the common `useState()` pitfalls you must be aware of.

 ## 1. State management using *useState()*